• FSE: MAL2

 Exploration & Development Strategy

 In 2016 Blue Sky launched an aggressive exploration program to delineate resources and outline economics at Amarillo Grande, in order to capitalize on its early-mover advantage with the goal of becoming the first domestic supplier of U3O8 to the Argentine nuclear industry, and a potential international supplier.
-A recent surge in global interest in vanadium further broadened the potential target markets for material from Amarillo Grande, which hosts both uranium and vanadium mineralization.

 Amarillo Grande is now one of the most advanced uranium & vanadium projects in Argentina and has the potential for low-cost mining & processing in a regulatory environment that supports resource development.